Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ## File Transmission Use Case {#file-transmission-use-case}

-This section describes the use case of file/message transmission as well as provides configuration examples.
+This section describes the use case of file transmission as well as provides configuration examples.

 The usage of both message and buffer modes ({{data-transmission-modes}}) is possible in this case.
 For both modes, Timestamp-Based Packet Delivery (TSBPD) ({{tsbpd}}) and Too-Late Packet Drop (TLPKTDROP) ({{too-late-packet-drop}}) mechanisms must be turned off while congestion control should be set to file transfer congestion control (FileCC) ({{fileCC}).